8 Important Social Skills For Kids And How To Teach Them

 Social Skills Training

-This therapy focuses on educating and practising social skills through structured activities, role-playing, and feedback.
+This therapy focuses on educating and practicing social skills through structured activities, role-playing, and feedback.

 CBT encourages more positive and adaptive social skills in children by helping them recognize and alter harmful thoughts related to social interactions.

-Children can use play-based strategies in play therapy to express themselves, learn social skills, and overcome obstacles in a safe and encouraging atmosphere.
+In play therapy, children can use play-based strategies to express themselves, learn social skills, and overcome obstacles in a safe and encouraging atmosphere.

 Group therapy